fbpx

 As the country was waiting in line for COVID vaccines, the DCMA CPSR Group quietly changed its process, specifically related to the DCMA Corrective Action Request process.
 The DCMA corrective action request and response phase has been compressed, putting greater burden on the contractor to rapidly implement meaningful corrective actions.

-Michael Carter, Director, Capital Edge Consulting, Inc.
+Michael Carter, Director, Capital Edge Consulting

 Some of the salient questions this document is intended to answer include: